Triggering UI changes from Java.

 You can use the

-comm API in your application by injecting it as an OSGi service.
+ICommService API in your application by injecting it as an OSGi service or find a reference programatically using

 com.equo.comm.ee.provider also provides a dynamic implementation of the ICommSendService.
 When the browsers become ready to receive messages the service gets registered and otherwise unregistered accordingly.